dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 1. **Why do is there still a Client ID?
 Could we not use a fingerprint of the public key to identify the Client?**

     When supporting Clients, it is useful to be able to refer to a permanent identifier for a Registered Client.
 Using a fingerprint or public key to identify the Client has the Client identifier change every time the key is rotated.
-A DS logging Client activity will have a single identifier to track a Client.
+A AS logging Client activity will have a single identifier to track a Client.
 Having a Client ID eases a transition to this protocol from OAuth 2.0.

 1. **Why have both claims and authorizations?**

 # Acknowledgments

-This draft derives many of its concepts from Justin Richer's Transactional Authorization draft {{TxAuth}}.
+This draft derives many of its concepts from Justin Richer's Transactional Authorization draft {{Txauth}}.
 Thanks to Justin for his strong critique of this draft.

 # IANA Considerations